-There is no doubt that Cricket has always been a batsman’s game and probably it will be because the sky-high popularity of Twenty20 matches, new rules and regulations like power play, changing the ball during a match etc. are always in favor of the batsman.
+There is no doubt that Cricket has always been a batsman’s game and probably it will be because of the sky-high popularity of Twenty20 matches, new rules and regulations like power play, changing the ball during a match etc. are always in favor of the batsman.
 Moreover, it is also believed that modern technology used to make Cricket bats has made it a little bit easier for the batsman to hit boundaries and over boundaries.
-But everything has a limit and Marylebone Cricket Club (MCC) is the law maker of Cricket.
-They decided that no performance increasing bat is allowed in Cricket for the betterment of the game.
-It has to be a traditional normal bat, cannot be something like a magic bat because they believe that in the long run it will decrease the popularity of Cricket.
+But everything has a limit and Marylebone Cricket Club (MCC) is the lawmaker of Cricket.
+They decided that no performance-increasing bat is allowed in Cricket for the betterment of the game.
+It has to be a traditional normal bat, which cannot be something like a magic bat because they believe that in the long run, it will decrease the popularity of Cricket.
 So, they made some rules and regulations which must be followed by the manufacturers of Cricket bat.
-Before staring their rules and regulations, let’s look back at the some controversies against the cricket bat.
+Before starting their rules and regulations, let’s look back at some controversies against the cricket bat.

 Fireworks Grade C English Willow Bat

 Stealth Grade A Bat

 The first major controversy regarding the Cricket bat raised back in 1979 when Dennis Lillie attempted to use an aluminum bat.
 It was instantly taken from the field as it damaged the ball severely.
 Then in 2005, former Australian skipper and current senior player of the Australian Cricket Team Ricky Ponting attempted to use a graphite-covered wood bat and it was also banned.